ElementsProject/lightning/doc/PLUGINS.md

 right?).

-The `dynamic` indicates if the plugin can be managed after `lightningd` has been started.
+The `dynamic` indicates if the plugin can be managed after `lightningd` has been started using the [plugin][lightning-plugin] JSON-RPC command.
 Critical plugins that should not be stopped should set it to false.
+Plugin `options` can be passed to dynamic plugins as argument to the `plugin` command .

 If a `disable` member exists, the plugin will be disabled and the contents of this member is the reason why.
 This allows plugins to disable themselves